makeitcloudy/makeitcloudy.github.io/_posts/2022-04-19-how-to-configure-freshtomato-openvpn-client.md

 + OpenSSL library compiled/installed on your linux/windows device, or one of your network appliances
 + Preferably router flashed with alternative firmware (in this scenario FreshTomato is being used), alternativelly it can be any Desktop Operating System (then the scenario will vary, as you may be using vnet to vnet or vnet to peer) with [OpenVPN](https://openvpn.net/download-open-vpn/) software installed.
 + In order for the tunnel to work properly, proper routes along with firewall rules needs to be set on both ends.
 On FreshTomato, the routes are specified within the custom configuration.

+## Background
++ The overall configuration by prism of the configuration caveats like Auth or Ciphers will vary depending from what is the device playing the OpenVPN server role
++ Does the FreshTomato flashed devices supports AES-NI ?
+It depends from the processor architectures, looks that the devices equipped with ARMv7, does not support it, that's why for the data ciphers it might be wise using something [lighter](https://thehftguy.com/2020/04/20/what-aes-ciphers-to-use-between-cbc-gcm-ccm-chacha-poly/) like POLY-1305, if this is the throughput which is your main concern, if you pass the thin protocols over your OpenVPN tunnel, then there is enough compute power to digest AES-GCM as well.
++ ARMv8 added support for AES-NI, more about this can be read [here](https://cs140e.sergio.bz/docs/ARMv8-A-Programmer-Guide.pdf), page 89

 ## Introduction
 At this stage it is assumed that the certificates has been already exported form the OpenVPN server.
 The initial steps are the same regardless of the protocol which is being used as transportation layer.